 - Furnace: If you’re not getting warm air in the winter, it’s probably an issue with your furnace.
 If the furnace is still under warranty, maintenance costs will be much lower.
 However, if the furnace isn’t currently covered, you can expect to pay anywhere from $150 to $400 to get it repaired.
 Common issues include a cracked heat exchanger, issues with the motor, or wiring and electrical issues.

 - Air Conditioner: Getting your central air unit repaired can vary greatly in terms of cost.
 It really depends on the issue and what is causing your AC to malfunction.
-If it’s a problem with your compressor or condenser, the cost can be a lot higher than if the unit simply needs to have the coolant refilled.
+If it’s a problem with your compressor, condenser, or running out of gas the cost can be a lot higher than if the unit simply needs to have the coolant refilled.
 Draining the condensation line should only set you back around $100.
 If it’s a more severe issue like a refrigerant leak, be prepared to spend anywhere from a few hundred dollars to $1,000 or even more.
 Much of the cost depends on the size of the unit and the severity of the problem.

 - Thermostat: In most cases, you won’t have that many issues with your thermostat unless it’s older and has simply broken down as a result of wear and tear.
 Improperly installed thermostats can malfunction, so you might have to pay an electrician to come and re-wire the unit.
 On average, thermostat repair will only set you back around $100-$300.
 You can also opt for a new unit that’s more high-tech which can cost a few hundred dollars to purchase and install.